affiliate disclosure

 Next, it processes the information in HTML and sends it to the user’s browser.

-This process can be time-consuming, involves many steps, takes longer, and can slow down your web pages.
+This process can be time-consuming, involve many steps, take longer, and slow down your web pages.

-You need a cache system on your blog to reduce all these steps and serve the user-required info in a fraction of a second.
+You need a caching system on your blog to reduce these steps and deliver the user’s required info in a fraction of a second.

-If you use a WordPress Managed hosting like EasyWP, you don’t need another caching plugin, which is built-in with your WordPress installation.
+If you use a WordPress Managed hosting like EasyWP, you don’t need another caching plugin, which is built into your WordPress installation.

-But if you’re stuck with a shared hosting server, you might need a cache plugin like WP Rocket, WP Super Cache, W3 Total cache, etc.
+But if you’re stuck with a shared hosting server, you might need a caching plugin like WP Rocket, WP Super Cache, or W3 Total Cache.

-WordPress caching system copies your website pages at the first load and then serves that cached page to the user on subsequent visits.
+WordPress’s caching system copies your website pages on first load and then serves those cached pages to users on subsequent visits.

-This process reduces many steps between your web server and the user browsers and can make your website pages load 2x, 3x, or even 5x faster.
+This process reduces the number of steps between your web server and the user’s browser and can make your website pages load 2x, 3x, or even 5x faster.

-Though WP Rocket is a premium plugin, and unarguably, it gives you more cache and optimization features for your money.
+Though WP Rocket is a premium plugin, it undeniably offers more caching and optimization features for your money.

 WP Rocket is a complete WordPress speed optimization plugin that provides excellent services to the following: